timdrysdale/gradex-overlay/README.md

 [example-chrome]: ./img/example-chrome.png "just showing the pretty surrounds, not the anchor or textfields"
 [example-nonchrome]: ./img/example-nonchrome.png "just showing the anchor or textfields"
 [export-troubleshooting]: ./img/export-troubleshooting.png "examples with black background, anchor and textfields showing"
+[four-pages]: ./img/four-pages.png "four pages in an example progression from submission to checking"
 [layout-example]: ./img/layout-example-with-layer-dialogue.png "drawing with a header and three side bars surrounding an original scan of work to be marked"
 [metadata-title]: ./img/metadata-title.png "inkscape metadata tab in document properties, showing title is ladder3-rect"
 [layer-visibility]: ./img/layer-visibility-at-export.png "Layers dialog with the chrome layer set to visible, and all others invisible"